uwerat/vnc-eglfs/README.md

 A viewer connects to a window using the ports starting from 5900.
 F.e the second window can be found on 5901.
 In theory the number of viewers being connected to the same window is unlimited.

+If you want to get rid of the local windows you can run the application with the GBM platform from: https://github.com/uwerat/qpagbm